 Congratulations on joining us all in the Dream, and thanks for doing some planning on how you can add to the craft beer world!
 Here are a few things we learned when planning our tasting room, and a bit of a roadmap to get you started on thinking about yours.

 One of the first things to consider, when planning for a tap room or tasting room, is to determine what your goal is for your space.
 I use “tap room” (retail model) to define a space that functions as a bar, with the goal of extensive beer-for-here and merchandise sales, encouraging people to come in for a few

-The Biggest Move
+The Biggest Move to Save Time & Money

 The majority of breweries in America are in fact brewpubs.
 If you are planning on building a brewery it goes without saying it will probably be a brewpub (a brewery that serves food) but could also be a simple brewery and tasting room that isn’t planning on packaging.
 If this is the case, pay attention here.